zzhangjii/learning-library/ospa-library/oci/Class-Of-HOL-01/Class-Of-Lab-03.md

 # Create SSH Key Pair (Linux, Mac, Windows client)
 [Back to top](#Class-of-SE---HOL-Part-3---Creating-and-accessing-an-instance)

 SSH keys are required to access a running OCI instance securely.
 You can use an existing SSH-2 RSA key pair or create a new one.
-Below are instructions for generating your individual key pair for Linux/Mac and Windows.
-You can also find instructions on the OCI documentation page.
+Below are instructions for generating your individual key pair for Linux, Mac, Windows, and Windows 10.
+Windows 10 is the first Windows version to natively support ssh and terminal access.
+Insructions for creating SSH keys can also be found on the OCI documentation page.
 <https://docs.cloud.oracle.com/iaas/Content/GSG/Tasks/creatingkeys.htm>

+Scroll down and choose the key creation method for your operating system, Linux/Mac, Windows, or Windows 10.

-## Linux or Mac based Laptop
+## Linux or Mac based Operating System

-1.  **Open** a terminal and type the ssh-keygen command.
+1.  **Open a terminal**  From the opc user home directory (default) type the ssh-keygen command.
+Press \<Enter> when asked for the filename, and \<Enter> twice for *no passphrase*.

-    `[opc-instance]$ ssh-keygen -t rsa -N "passphrase" -b 2048 -C "<enteryourkeyname>" -f <enteryourkeyname>-key`
+    `[opc-instance]$ ssh-keygen`

-**Note:** *Don't lose your key or forget your passphrase, the key won't be usable without them.
-Also, the passphrase isn't required for this lab but should be used for production as a security best practice.*
+**Note:** *Don't lose your key or forget the passphrase if you assign one, the key won't be usable without them.*

+Typing *ssh-keygen* by itself creates a key named id_rsa under the default .ssh directory.
+If you want to name your key, store it in another directory, or add other security options, the ssh-keygen command takes a number of useful switches.

 **ssh-keygen command switch guide:**